jjunhaa0211/PerfectContributionsView/README.md

 ```
 defult shape is square <br/>

-⚠️ CellCornerRadius is not safe yet, please keep below 10 if possible ⚠️
+⚠️ CellCornerRadius is not safe yet, please keep below 10 if possible ⚠️ (I'm sorry 😭)

 ## Requirements